Erich Honecker: Start of prosecution and asylum attempts

 The couple then moved into a three-room living quarters within the Soviet military hospital in Beelitz.
 Here, doctors diagnosed a malignant liver tumour following another re-examination.
 Following German reunification, prosecutors in Berlin issued a further arrest warrant for Honecker in November 1990 on charges that he gave the order to fire on escapees at the Inner German border in 1961 and had repeatedly reiterated that command (most specifically in 1974).
 However, this warrant was not enforceable because Honecker lay under the protection of Soviet authorities in Beelitz.
 On 13 March 1991 the Honeckers fled Germany from the Soviet-controlled Sperenberg Airfield to Moscow on a military jet with the aid of Soviet hardliners.

 The German Chancellery had only been informed by Soviet diplomats about the Honeckers’ flight to Moscow one hour in advance.
 It limited its response to a public protest, claiming the existence of an arrest warrant meant the Soviet Union was breaching international law by admitting Honecker.
 The initial Soviet reaction was that Honecker was now too ill to travel and was receiving medical treatment after a deterioration of his health.
 He underwent further surgery the following month.

 On 11 December 1991 the Honeckers sought refuge in the Chilean Embassy in Moscow, while also applying for political asylum in the Soviet Union.
 Despite an offer of help from North Korea, Honecker instead reached out to the Chilean government under Christian Democrat Patricio Aylwin.
 Under Honecker's rule, East Germany had granted many Chileans exile following the military coup of 1973 by Augusto Pinochet.
 In addition his daughter Sonja was married to a Chilean.
 Chilean authorities, however, stated he could not enter their country without a valid German passport.

 Mikhail Gorbachev agreed to the dissolution of the Soviet Union on 25 December 1991 and gave all his powers to Russian president Boris Yeltsin.
 Russian authorities had long been keen on expelling Honecker, against the wishes of Gorbachev, and the new government now demanded that he leave the country or else face deportation.

-In June 1992, Chilean President Patricio Aylwin, leader of a center-left coalition, finally assured German Chancellor Helmut Kohl that Honecker would be leaving the embassy in Moscow.
+In June 1992, President Aylwin assured German Chancellor Helmut Kohl that Honecker would be leaving the Chilean Embassy in Moscow.
 Reportedly against his will, Honecker was ejected from the embassy on 29 July 1992 and flown to Berlin Tegel Airport, where he was arrested and detained in Moabit Prison.
 By contrast, his wife Margot travelled on a direct flight from Moscow to Santiago, Chile, where she initially stayed with her daughter Sonja.
 Honecker's lawyers unsuccessfully appealed for him to be released from detention in the period leading up to his trial.